RafaBVM/VPN-setup/README.md

 <img src="https://i.imgur.com/98Au366.png" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-Go back to whatsmyipaddress.com, refresh the page if its still up from when we initially had it open.
+Go back to whatsmyipaddress.com, refresh the page if its still up from when you initially had it open.
 Once refreshed you should see the city and country change to the country you’ve chosen.
 </p>
 <br />